County and city school resource officers launch collaborative effort

 Rick Flanigen, head of security for Floyd County Schools, and Jason Self, head of security for Rome City Schools, are overseeing the effort.

 After a few general discussions, the two decided it would be a good idea to join forces.
-They held their first School Resource Officer Consortium Friday at the Rome Police Department's conference room.
+They held their first School Resource Officer Consortium meeting on Friday at the Rome Police Department’s conference room.

 “We talked a little bit about current trends that officers are seeing in elementary and middle schools,” Self said.
 “This was a round table where everybody gives input.”